litil/frontend-test-react/README.md

 A few things are missing or could be improved:
 - Setup styleguidist to build a stand alone components documentation app.
 - Write a deployment script and use it at the end of the continuous integration pipeline.
+- Handle errors by creating a dedicated reducer and displaying alerts -